DyonvVr/py-auto-translate/README.md

 Auto translate offers support for the Google and Bing web page translators, as well as the Google Cloud Translate API*.

-Furthermore, Auto translate can build LaTeX files for the creation of nicely formatted PDF files containing the translation, using the [polyglossia](https://ctan.org/pkg/polyglossia) package for multilingual typesetting.
+Furthermore, Auto translate can build LaTeX files for the creation of nicely formatted PDF documents containing the translation, using the [polyglossia](https://ctan.org/pkg/polyglossia) package for multilingual typesetting.
 These files must be compiled with XeLaTeX or LuaLaTeX.

 ## Installation
 Make sure you have Python 3 installed.